UDOOboard/Neo-Docs/docs/05_Hardware_&_Accessories/02_Digital_camera.md

 For the moment there is no digital camera (CSI-MIPI) available for UDOO Neo.
-PCB is under development.
+PCB is under development. sorry guys!